Learn to Hunt

 40 CFR 130.7.

-The Iowa Department of Natural Resources TMDL and Water Quality Assessment Section compiles this impaired
+The Iowa Department of Natural Resources Water Quality Monitoring and Assessment Section compiles this impaired

 water list, or 303(d) listing.
 The 303(d) listing is composed of those lakes, wetlands, streams, rivers, and

 portions of rivers that do not meet all state water quality standards.
 These are considered "impaired waterbodies"

 and states are required to calculate

 total maximum daily loads (TMDLs) for pollutants causing impairments.

 Draft 2018 Impaired Waters List - Request for public comments